Shabbat candles: Who lights

 The lighting is preferably done by a woman.
-Talmudic sources (y.
-Shabbat 2:6, Gen. Rabb.
-17:8, TanhBub Noah 1:1) explain that "the First Man was the world's lamp, but Eve extinguished him.
+Amoraic sources explain that "the First Man was the world's lamp, but Eve extinguished him.
 Therefore they gave the commandment of the lamp to the woman".
-Solomon b.
-Isaac (b.
-Shabbat 32a s.v. hareni) adds an additional rationale, "and moreover, she is responsible for household needs."
-Moses b.
-Maimon, who rejects Talmudic rationales based on superstition, writes only: "And women are more obligated in this matter than men, because they are found at home and involved in housework."
+Rashi adds an additional rationale, "and moreover, she is responsible for household needs."
+Maimonides, who rejects Talmudic rationales based on superstition, writes only: "And women are more obligated in this matter than men, because they are found at home and involved in housework."

+Yechiel Michel Epstein writes (cleaned up):Sabbath lamps are just like Chanukah lamps, in that the obligation falls on the household.
+Therefore, even if a male member of the household has a separate room of his own, he need not light separately, because the woman's lighting accounts for every room of the house.
+If a married traveler has his own room, he needs to light separately, because his wife's blessing cannot account for another place entirely, but if he lacks his own room, he does not need to.
+A single traveler must light even if his parents are lighting on his behalf elsewhere, and if he lacks his own room, he must arrange matters with the proprietor.Ideally, the woman lights her candles in the place she will be eating dinner.
+If another woman wants to light there, she may also light in a different room.
+Similarly, a traveler may light within his room even if he is eating elsewhere.

 Number of candles

 Today, most Jews light at least two candles.
 Authorities up to and including Joseph Karo, who wrote that "there are those who employ two wicks, one corresponding to "Remember" and one corresponding to "Keep" (perhaps two wicks in one lamp, reflecting the Talmudic teaching "'Remember' and 'Keep' in a single statement"), advised a maximum of two lamps, with other lamps necessary for other purposes kept carefully at a distance to preserve the tableau.
 However, Moses Isserles added "and it's possible to add and light three or four lamps, and such is our custom", and Yisrael Meir Kagan added, "and there are those who light seven candles corresponding to the seven days of the week (Lurianics), or ten corresponding to the Ten Commandments".
 Starting with Yaakov Levi Moelin, rabbinic authorities have required women who forgot to light one week to add an additional lamp to her regular number for the rest of her life.